Specialist seating for people with dementia/Alzheimer’s

-A raked seat can help to keep the person in a healthy seated position with very little chance of sliding forwards in the chair.
-The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop the person from sliding forward because they can keep their feet on the ground.
+A raked seat can help to keep your client in a healthy seated position with very little chance of sliding forwards in the chair (find out what else a raked seat can help with here).
+The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop you from sliding forward because they can keep their feet on the ground.

-In terms of riser recliner chairs, the Le Chair is a popular option in seating for people with dementia or Alzheimer’s.
-This chair innovatively allows the seat to tilt backwards and become raked whilst the individual can keep their feet on the ground.
+In terms of riser recliner chairs, the Copgrove is a popular option in seating for people with dementia or Alzheimer’s.
+This chair innovatively allows the seat to tilt backwards and become raked whilst your client can keep their feet on the ground.